CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Attaching-Debugger-to-Cities-Skylines.md

 * You will see each mod's assembly at least twice in the module list.
 This is because of how Cities:Skylines loads the mods.
     * There is always a single instance that is loaded in so-called reflection-only context.
 Its code can only be inspected, the assembly itself cannot execute.
-If you set any breakpoints using dnSpy inside of such an assembly, those breakpoints will never be hit.
+If you set any breakpoints using dnSpy inside such an assembly, those breakpoints will never be hit.
     * All other instances are executable instances.
 There will be at least one of them.
 Usually, you will have one read-only and one executable instance.